LHS – NVE Cooperation Program

 As the project started, the Liberian hydrometric network was non-operational and LHS for nearly 30 past years did not collect any hydrological data.
 The program activities have changed this situation radically.

-The Project re-established a minimum Liberian hydrometeorological network consisting of 10 hydrometric stations, several rain gauges and one automatic weather station.
-A provisional hydrometeorological database and data collection system is operational where users will have access to information and data through the LHS webpage.
+The Project re-established a minimum Liberian hydrometeorological network consisting of 16 hydrometric stations, 14 manual rain gauges and one automatic weather station.
+A hydrometeorological database and data collection system is operational where users will have access to information and data through the LHS webpage.

 The next phase from July 2016 to July 2020 will focus on